eelregit/mcfit/README.md

 `mcfit` implements the FFTLog algorithm.
 The idea is to take advantage of the convolution theorem in $\ln x$ and
 $\ln y$.
-It approximates the input function with truncated Fourier series over one period of a periodic approximant, and use the exact Fourier transform of the kernel.
+It approximates the input function with a partial sum of the Fourier series over one period of a periodic approximant, and use the exact Fourier transform of the kernel.
 One can calculate the latter analytically as a Mellin transform.
 This algorithm is optimal when the input function is smooth in $\ln x$, and is ideal for oscillatory kernels with input spanning a wide range in